aesedeu/aesedeu/README.md

 ## Hi there 👋

-My name is Eugene.
+My name is Eugene, inspired Data Scientist.
 I have an engineering backround and academical reseraches in my past.
-I was familiar with research field and data science during my postgraduate education.

-Now I decided to change all my life..

 ### Work experience
 | Job Position                 | Company              | Field                                     | Work Period            |